mysql/mysql-utilities/doc/man/mysqldiff.rst

     ?          ++ ^^^
     Compare failed.
 One or more differences found.

-The following are examples of generating a transformation report given the following object definitions.
+The following examples show how to generate a transformation report.
+Assume the following object definitions:

 Host1:
 CREATE TABLE db1.table1 (num int, misc char(30));